ammargrowme/anki_converter/README.md

 **What Gets Scraped:**

 - Question text and background context
+- **📋 Tables and data grids** - Preserved with original formatting
+- **🖼️ Images and diagrams** - Maintained with proper sizing and alt text
+- **📝 Lists and formatted text** - Bullet points, numbered lists, and text formatting
+- **📊 Charts and graphs** - Visual elements and embedded content
+- **🎨 Rich HTML content** - Styled text, emphasis, and structured content
 - Multiple choice options (with interactive selection in Anki)
 - Free-text question fields
 - Correct answers and explanations
 - Score information and feedback
 - **All cards from multi-patient decks** (e.g., 6 cards from 3 patients)
+- **Additional context** - Content from solution areas and workspace containers

 **Anki Card Features:**